Share it

 Please contact Jo Webber (Head of English Department) if you would like to discuss this role further or visit the school: jwebber@cottesloe.bucks.sch.uk

-Closing date for completed applications is 9.00am on Monday 15 April 2024, with interviews shortly after (no agencies please).
-We may close the vacancy earlier for a suitable candidatae.
+The closing date for completed applications is 9am on Thursday 25 April 2024, with interviews shortly after (no agencies please).

 Candidate Information Booklet Job Description Application Form